joakimk/testbot/README.markdown

 * When you run your tests in smaller sets you can become unaware of dependency errors in your suite.

+* The runner processes does not handle if a single user runs different projects at the same time.
+Code fetching and initialization is then only done for one of the projects.

 * As the runners pull down and run code that can be posted by anyone with access to your central server you will have to have trust everyone using it.

 Tips